guard/guard-minitest/README.md

 end
 ```

-From `spring 0.9.1`, `spring testunit` command haved removed to [spring-commands-testunit](https://github.com/jonleighton/spring-commands-testunit), if you are using
+From `spring 0.9.1`, `spring testunit` command has been moved to [spring-commands-testunit](https://github.com/jonleighton/spring-commands-testunit).
+If you are using
 rails >=4.0 and spring >=0.9.1

 ```ruby